skip to content

 A few things worth calling out about the solution itself:

-- It’s fully self-hosted.
+• It’s fully self-hosted.
 No third-party API in the loop.
-Drawings never leave the customer’s environment, which matters a lot in this industry.
+The model runs on our own server infrastructure - drawings never leave it, which matters a lot in this industry.

 And don’t take my word for it - it’s running in production at scoreboardai.net, with real customers paying for it.